ckan/ckan/doc/maintaining/configuration.rst

  ckan.recaptcha.privatekey = 6Lc...-jP

-Setting :ref:`ckan.recaptcha.publickey`, :ref:`ckan.recaptcha.privatekey` and
-:ref:`ckan.recaptcha.version` adds captcha to the user registration form.
+Setting both :ref:`ckan.recaptcha.publickey` and :ref:`ckan.recaptcha.privatekey` adds captcha to the user registration form.
 This has been effective at preventing bots registering users and creating spam packages.